 If not checked, click manage and navigate to the enable email notification prompt, then click on it.

-How to customize WooCommerce emails
+5 ways to customize WooCommerce emails

 WooCommerce provides the option to customize emails but to a limited extent.